 The sharply increased interest of institutional investors in cryptocurrency in 2020 ensured of the large capital inflow in the crypto-sphere, which subsequently has created conditions for a more confident growth in the cost of BTC.

 There are currently over 400 crypto-companies doing business from Estonia for a number of reasons.
-The team of experts of Company in Estonia OÜ is pleased to accompany your cryptocurrency project in the necessary procedures for preparing documents for submitting an application and obtaining a permit for crypto-activities in Estonia.
+The team of experts of Wisor Group OÜ is pleased to accompany your cryptocurrency project in the necessary procedures for preparing documents for submitting an application and obtaining a permit for crypto-activities in Estonia.

-Company in Estonia OÜ offers a wide range of additional services for cryptocurrency companies, such as assistance in selection and rental of an office; assistance in making company share capital contribution; assistance in recruiting a local Company Director, signing a working contract; training of a Company Director for KYC/AML requirements; as well as KYC/AML Officer services.
+Wisor Group OÜ offers a wide range of additional services for cryptocurrency companies, such as assistance in selection and rental of an office; assistance in making company share capital contribution; assistance in recruiting a local Company Director, signing a working contract; training of a Company Director for KYC/AML requirements; as well as KYC/AML Officer services and various accounting services.

-An individual customer approach is vital for us and we take care of your business needs.
-Company in Estonia OÜ provides continuous support to entrepreneurs in accordance with the latest amendments in Estonian legislation.
+An individual customer approach is vital for us, and we take care of your business needs.
+Wisor Group OÜ provides continuous support to entrepreneurs in accordance with the latest amendments in Estonian legislation.